-- 1.2 These regulations shall be known as the "Inland Wetlands and Watercourses Regulations of the Town of Branford". - 1.3 The Branford Inland Wetlands and Watercourses Commission was established in accordance with an ordinance adopted January 16, 1974, and shall implement the purposes and provisions of the Inland Wetlands and Watercourses Act in the Town of Branford. - 1.4 These regulations have been adopted and may be amended, from time to time, in accordance with the provisions of the Inland Wetlands and Watercourses Act and these regulations.
+1.2 These regulations shall be known as the "Inland Wetlands and Watercourses Regulations of the Town of Branford,".

-1.5 The Agency shall enforce all provisions of the Inland Wetlands and Watercourses Act and shall per, (CGS) Section 22a-42a(d), grant a permit for an application as filed grant with other terms, conditions, limitations or modifications of the regulated activity, or deny a permit for regulated activities proposed with in the Town of Branford to carry out the policies of Sections 22a-36 to 22a-45, inclusive, of the CGS, as amended.
+- 1.3 The Branford Inland Wetlands Commission was established in accordance with an ordinance adopted January 16, 1974, and shall implement the purposes and provisions of the Inland Wetlands and Watercourses Act in the Town of Branford. - 1.4 These regulations have been adopted and may be amended, from time to time, in accordance with the provisions of the Inland Wetlands and Watercourses Act and these regulations. - 1.5 The Agency shall enforce all provisions of the Inland Wetlands and Watercourses Act and shall per, Connecticut General Statutes [("CGS")] Section 22a-42a(d), grant a permit for an application as filed grant with other terms, conditions, limitations or modifications or modifications of the regulated activity, or deny a permit for regulated activities proposed with in the Town of Branford to carry out the policies of Sections 22a-36 to 22a-45, inclusive, of the Connecticut-General-Statutes, as amended.